Ali's Blog

 Was it a Clash of Civilisations?

 It did far worse than not persuade them.
 The larger rhetoric around human rights seemed to have triggered an effectively anti-human rights reaction from many Qataris, if only out of spite.
 A moral panic among Qataris ensued about the infiltration of sexual minorities into Qatar, as if none already existed.
 Suddenly, rainbows were public enemy number one, feared as if they were some sort of demonic gateway for an invasion of gay zombies.
 And charges of orientalism, western exceptionalism, cultural imperialism and hypocrisy (the stock and trade of what is now called “post-colonial studies”) were the main rhetorical weapons of deflection in Qatar’s toolkit.
+The discourse descended into a pantomime of East vs. West, each side essentialising the other, each reducing the complexity of human experience to caricature.

 Twitter avatar for @Qatari

 And then, low and behold, I saw it again.
 Samuel Huntington's "Clash of Civilizations" theory was suddenly trending again, and not in a good way.
 His ghost must have been chuckling in his grave, seeing his belligerent theory come to life about the so-called clash of monolithic entities, ‘Islam vs the West’.
 Superficially, it seemed to have been instantiated and Huntington's prediction vindicated.
 Scenes of Qatari imams on evangelising rampages, Muslims in Rohingya lifting portraits of MBS and cheering for Saudi Arabia’s national team, tournament officials confiscating rainbow flags, Palestine armbands being turned into anti-LGBT symbols, a talk of sports teams as colonisers and colonised, the German national team gesturing protests about LGBT persecution.
+Islam as the unyielding “Other,” the West as missionary of progress, both trapped in a feedback loop of mutual provocation.
+In none of this did the the lived realities of migrant workers, women, and queer Qataris rendered visible, they were simply casualties of a rhetorical war waged between two hegemonic narratives.

 As I watched the madness unfold, I couldn't help but think of these totalising, grand stories that began circulating in the 90’s about such soppused civilisational clashes, uncommunicating communities, moral and cultural incommensurablites and so on.
 “The great divisions among human kind and the dominating source of conflict,” wrote Huntington, “will be cultural”.
 “The clash of civilizations will dominate global politics.
 The fault lines between civilizations will be the battle lines of the future.”